 Sperm whales became famous in popular culture thanks to Herman Melville’s novel Moby-Dick.
 In the novel, a giant white sperm whale named Moby Dick bit off Captain Ahab’s leg while he sailed on the whaling ship Pequod.

 The name “sperm whale” might seem a little odd, but it’s actually an abbreviated version of the proper name “spermaceti whale.”
 Spermaceti is a waxy, semi-liquid substance that’s found in the melon (forehead) of a sperm whale’s head.
-This substance is believed to help generate clicking sounds for communication and echolocation.
+This substance is believed to help generate loud clicking sounds, which are one of the loudest animal sounds, for communication and echolocation.

 This spermaceti was actually the primary target of commercial whalers in the eighteenth through twentieth centuries.
 It was used to create candles and other similar products.
 Whalers also sought out the sperm whale’s teeth, which have an ivory-like quality.
 However, hunting of the sperm whale decimated its population and the species is now listed as vulnerable.